reflectoring/reflectoring.github.io/_posts/methodology/2017-02-14-How to Random.md

     return rnd.nextDouble();
 }
 ```
 According to the Java-Doc, the using of java.util.Random is thread safe.
 But the concurrent use
 of the same Random-Instance across different threads may encounter contention and consequent poor performance.
 The reason for this is the usage of so called Seeds for the generation of random numbers.
 A Seed is a simple number which provides the basis for the generation of new random numbers.
-This happens within the method next which ist used within Random:
+This happens within the method next which is used within Random:

 ```
 ---Random---